elibroftw/modern-desktop-app-template/README.md

 ## Tips

 - Set `alwaysOnTop` to `true` in `tauri.conf.json` while developing to avoid alt tabbing
-- Use `yarn py` after `pip install pywebview` if you do not want to wait for the Tauri dev build
+- Use `yarn py` after a single `pip install pywebview` if you do not want to wait for the Tauri dev build to compile

 ## Screenshots